kitlang/kitlang.github.io/examples.md

 }
 ~~~

+### Boxes

-Values can also be implicitly or explicitly cast to traits they implement, creating a "fat pointer" capable of calling the type's trait methods:
+Values can be implicitly or explicitly cast to traits they implement, creating a "fat pointer" capable of calling the type's trait methods.
+This is done using the `Box[T]` type.

 ~~~kit
 function greet(w: Box[Writer]) {